What happens after treatment for gestational trophoblastic disease?

 If cancer does recur, it will most likely be detected with blood HCG tests before it causes any symptoms.
 Still, if you notice any new symptoms you should report them right away so that the cause can be determined and treated, if needed.

 If GTD does come back, in most cases it can be treated successfully.
 For more information, see “Recurrent gestational trophoblastic tumors” in the section “Treatment of gestational trophoblastic disease by type and stage.”
-Also, our document When Your Cancer Comes Back: Cancer Recurrence can give you information on how to manage and cope with this phase of your treatment.
+See When Your Cancer Comes Back: Cancer Recurrence for information on how to manage and cope with this phase of your treatment.

 Avoiding pregnancy during follow-up

 If you did not have your uterus removed (a hysterectomy), it is important to avoid getting pregnant during the follow-up period.
 Talk with your doctor about how long this should last and whether oral contraceptives (birth control pills) or a barrier method of birth control (such as a diaphragm or condoms) might be best for you.
 Most doctors advise against using intrauterine devices (IUDs), as they might increase the risk of bleeding, infection, or puncturing of the uterine wall if tumor is still present.

 Most women who have had a molar pregnancy can have normal pregnancies later.
 Studies have found that women treated for gestational trophoblastic disease (GTD) have near normal risks of problems such as stillbirths, birth defects, premature babies, or other complications.
 However, if you do get pregnant and have had GTD once before, there is about a 1% to 2% chance that you could have another molar pregnancy.
 It can be a complete or partial molar pregnancy.
 You should have a pelvic ultrasound exam within the first 13 weeks (first trimester) of pregnancy to make sure everything is proceeding normally.